bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

 5.1:
   More layout possibilities: group a normal quiz/poll by tags; show answers inline (span instead of div).

-5.1.1:
+5.1.2:
-  Bugfix for group by tags.
+  More support for group by tags.
+  More support for matrix-questions.